Charlie-rk/SIH/README.md

 3. Create an Account: Go to the signup page to create a new account or log in if you already have one.

-4. Browse Listings: Navigate through the available service listings, add items to your cart, and proceed to checkout.